How Log-Barrier Helps Exploration in Policy Optimization: Log-Barrier Stochastic Gradient Bandit

 \section{Log-Barrier Stochastic Gradient Bandit}

-In this section, we present the optimization framework addressed by our proposal.
-Then, we propose Log-barrier Stochastic Gradient Bandit (\texttt{LB-SGB}), a version of \texttt{SGB} with log-barrier regularization to ensure that the learned probability assigned to each action never vanishes.
-Furthermore, we present the properties of the regularized objective, which will be used to prove the convergence results in Section~\ref{sec:convergence}.
+Building upon the spectral-regularization framework established in Section~\ref{sec:comparison}, we now translate these theoretical insights into a more practical algorithmic implementation.
+Here, we present Log-Barrier Stochastic Gradient Bandit (\lbsgb), a variant of \sgb that uses log-barrier regularization to keep action probabilities away from zero.

 \textbf{The Optimization Framework}.
-Our goal is to learn a parametric policy $\pt$ maximizing the expected reward $\mathcal{J}(\bt)$, under the constraint that the learned policy never gets too close to the boundary of the simplex.
-For this purpose, we reformulate the PG objective as follows:

-To solve the Constrained Optimization Problem (COP) of Equation~\eqref{eq:cop} while maintaining feasibility throughout the learning process, we employ an Interior Point Method~\citep[IPM, ][]{boyd2004convex}.
-Specifically, we approximate the COP by regularizing the performance index with a logarithmic barrier function, $\mathcal{B}_{\eta}(\bt) \coloneqq \frac{1}{\eta}\sum_{a \in \dsb{K}}\log \pi_{\bt}(a)$, which penalizes solutions that are too close to the simplex boundaries.
-The influence of this regularization is governed by a barrier parameter $\eta > 0$, such that $1/\eta$ represents the strength of the penalty.
-As discussed in Section~\ref{sec:convergence}, the barrier parameter should be chosen big enough to contrast the bias of the learned policy w.r.t. the optimal policy.
-This means that the effect of the regularization on the objective is minimal, but still enough to enforce a minimum sampling probability for all arms.
+While the theoretical derivation in Section~\ref{sec:comparison} relied on a $(K-1)$-dimensional reparametrized policy to establish the non-degeneracy of the FIM, our algorithmic implementation directly optimizes the standard, over-parametrized softmax policy $\pt$ governed by $\bt \in \mR^K$ (Equation~\eqref{eq:softmax}).
+Because the log-barrier acts as a repulsive penalty evaluating the probabilities of \emph{all} $K$ actions (Equation~\ref{eq:log_barrier_equivalence}), the dimensional reduction to $K-1$ parameters is unnecessary for the practical optimization process.
+Therefore, we define our framework by regularizing the standard performance index $J(\bt)$ with the barrier function $\mathcal{B}_{\eta}(\bt) \coloneqq \frac{1}{\eta}\sum_{a \in \dsb{K}}\log \pi_{\bt}(a)$.
+The strength of this regularization is governed by a barrier parameter $\eta > 0$, where $1/\eta$ acts as the penalty coefficient.
+As it will be discussed in Section~\ref{sec:convergence}, $\eta$ should be chosen large enough to control the bias of the learned policy w.r.t. the optimal policy, while still maintaining a sufficient repulsive force to enforce a minimum sampling probability for all arms.
 The resulting regularized objective is defined as: